dsl-logo

 Compare the advertised rate

-The advertised rate is the initial interest rate lenders promote, which is a good starting point to estimate your monthly repayments.
-Your actual individual rate may be different depending on your LVR and loan amount.
+The advertised rate is the lowest interest rate lenders offer and promote on particular products.
+It’s a good starting point when assessing variable rate loans, but your actual rate may be different depending on your LVR and loan amount.
 A lower interest rate means lower repayments and less interest paid in total.
 Even a 0.10% difference in your rate could save you thousands of dollars on your home loan.
-Look for the best variable rates from the big four banks and smaller lenders.
+Look for the best variable rates among as many lenders as possible, not just the big four banks.

 Sale icon